 Completions

-Simple text completion from a prompt:
+Simple text completion from a prompt:- Python SDK

-JavaScript SDK
+- JavaScript SDK

 from gravixlayer import GravixLayer